Cheukting/pyscript-tutorial/chapter_1/chapter_1.md

 In this chapter, we will explore the basics of PyScript with some exercises.
 We will use the [template.html](template.html) as a base.

+Before we start, a tip for developing code in PyScript.
+We will open the html page in the browser often to check the result.
+If something does not work as expected, we can bring up the JavaScript Console to see the error messages.
+If you are using Chrome (which is recommended in this tutorial), you can open it via the menu `View > Developer > JavaScript Console`

 ---

 ## Exercise 1 - Hello World